tomexlol/solo-star-miner-frontend/README.md

 Using the Sheets API, it grabs the list of Worlds they scouted and it cross references against this list as you scout your own Worlds.

+**Features:**
-Any of your self scouted Worlds that match the community list are dynamically highlighted in Red so you can remove them.
+- Any of your self scouted Worlds that match the community list are dynamically highlighted in Red so you can remove them.
+  - Also warns you dynamically when the value of World in the input is in the community list so you don't waste time scouting that World.

-Landing Times are automatically calculated from the input data and refreshed every minute.
+- Landing Times are automatically calculated from the input data and refreshed every minute.
+  - "Scouted Worlds" also refreshes every minute automatically, although the API only populates new data every 5m.
+New matches are auto highlighted as well on every update.

-Stars that have already landed (Minutes Until <= 0) are marked in Green as Landed Stars.
+- Stars that have already landed (Minutes Until <= 0) are marked in Green as Landed Stars.

-The table is fully sortable.
+- Table is fully sortable.

+- Table data is stored in localStorage to conserve Star data between sessions.